Skip to main content

 Graph databases

-The deployment is based on the latest open source version of Virtuoso: https://hub.docker.com/r/openlink/virtuoso-opensource-7
+Find and instantiate the Virtuoso triplestore template in the DSRI Catalog.
+The deployment is based on the open source version of Virtuoso.

 Use the official DockerHub image if you have an enterprise license.
-Or build GraphDB free edition image from graphdb-docker on GitHub.
+For the free edition, build the image from graphdb-docker on GitHub.

 cd graphdb-docker-master